 My favorite example of this as a sports fan and someone who grew up as an athlete in a world where the internet was just starting to impact how we trained, played, and shared is what I see daily on the Overtime Twitter and Instagram feeds.

-For the uninitiated, Overtime is essentially a mobile sports content network focused primarily on high school and college athletes — many of whom already have hundreds of thousands of followers and are smarter than ever about how they build their own brands.
-Young, digitally native fans flock to the platform to become “early adopters” of these athletes who are on their way to becoming professional players within the next couple of years.
+For the uninitiated, Overtime is essentially a mobile sports content network focused on high school and college athletes — many of whom already have hundreds of thousands of followers and are smarter than ever about how they build their own brands.
+Young, digitally native fans flock to the platform to become “early adopters” of these athletes…many of whom have next to zero chance of actually making it to the NBA or even starring at the Division I level.

 What is most striking to me about Overtime is how it has become an engine of creativity for young athletes looking to make a name for themselves.
 The tweet below sums it up.